ahyanKamal070705/myFirstRepo/README.md

 # myFirstRepo
-This is my first github repository
+This is my first github repository.
-I am going to push code on this repository for the first time
+#Author: Ahyan Kamal